Trustee: General duties of trustees

 The modern interpretation of fiduciary duty requires the consideration of environmental, social, and governance (ESG) factors as these are long-term investment value drivers.
 When evaluating whether an institutional investor has delivered on its fiduciary duties, both the outcomes achieved and the process followed are of critical importance.

-The terms of the instrument that creates the trust may narrow or expand these duties—but in most instances, they cannot be eliminated.
+The terms of the instrument that creates the trust may narrow or expand these duties, but in most instances, they cannot be eliminated.
 Corporate trustees, typically trust departments at large banks, often have very narrow duties, limited to those the trust indenture explicitly defines.
+Outside common law jurisdictions, statutory corporate registration trustees are similarly utilized by public entities to govern asset validation and protect transaction compliance within regional real estate ecosystems.

 A trustee carries the fiduciary responsibility and liability to use the trust assets according to the provisions of the trust instrument (and often regardless of their own or the beneficiaries' wishes).
-The trustee may find himself liable to claimants, prospective beneficiaries, or third parties.
+The trustee may find themselves liable to claimants, prospective beneficiaries, or third parties.
 If a trustee incurs a liability (for example, in litigation, for taxes, or under the terms of a lease) in excess of the trust property they hold, then they may find themselves personally liable for the excess.

-Trustees are generally held to a "prudent person" standard in regard to meeting their fiduciary responsibilities, though investment, legal, and other professionals can, in some jurisdictions, be held to a higher standard commensurate with their higher expertise.-Trustees can be paid for their time and trouble in performing their duties only if the trust specifically provides for payment.
+Trustees are generally held to a "prudent person" standard in regard to meeting their fiduciary responsibilities, though investment, legal, and other professionals can, in some jurisdictions, be held to a higher standard commensurate with their higher expertise.
+Trustees can be paid for their time and trouble in performing their duties only if the trust specifically provides for payment.
 It is common for lawyers to draft will trusts so as to permit such payment, and to take office accordingly: this may be an unnecessary expense for small estates.